-- The "Stay at Home" order issued by the Governor. - If the travel related to the Agency Continuity Of Operations Plan (COOP). - If the destination one where community spread of COVID-19 is believed to be occurring. - The mode of travel and if it involves movement through impacted areas identified by the CDC ? - The mission and if it takes the person into a higher exposure situation. - If there are alternative methods that can still accomplish the mission (video conference, remote access, etc.).
+- If the travel related to the Agency Continuity Of Operations Plan (COOP). - If the destination one where community spread of COVID-19 is believed to be occurring. - The mode of travel and if it involves movement through impacted areas identified by the CDC? - The mission and if it takes the person into a higher exposure situation. - If there are alternative methods that can still accomplish the mission (video conference, remote access, etc.).